jnwalker2/multispecies-malaria-model/README.md

+# Code authorship
+Major initial model development and implementation were contributed by Roslyn Hickson.
+The scenario modelling, incorporation of mass drug administration, focal screen and treat, and some interactions were contributed by Camelia Walker.
+The sensetivity analysis and the incorporation of some interactions were contributed by Edmond Chang.

 # multispecies-malaria-model
 Code to support the manuscript titled "A model for malaria treatment evaluation in the presence of multiple species".